ReachFive/identity-android-sdk/README.md

 This SDK is modular and you only need to import what you really plan on using.
 The only mandatory part is SDK Core.

 ### SDK Core (required)

 It contains all the main tools and interfaces, as well as methods related to standard authentication by identifier and password.

+It contains all common tools and interfaces, authentication with passwords.

 ```groovy
 dependencies {